Bastardly/ollamafun/readme.md

 # Test project

-Just a fun little project where I tested out the Ollama api.
+Just a fun little project where I played with the Ollama api.